Dr Robert Sluka

 Lead Scientist, Marine and Coastal Conservation Programme

-Bob has been working in the field of marine conservation for twenty years.
+Bob has been working in the field of marine conservation for twenty five years.
 His focus has been on marine protected areas and the ecology of coral reef fish, as well as coral reef fisheries.
 After beginning with graduate work in Florida and the Caribbean, Bob spent ten years in South Asia, primarily India and the Maldive Islands.
 He was introduced to A Rocha on moving to the UK in 2006, and began volunteering with juniper restoration in the Chiltern Hills and marine research in Wales.
 In 2010 he helped to start marine conservation work at Mwamba, A Rocha Kenya’s Field Study Centre.
-He is based near Oxford, UK.
+He currently lives in Florida, USA.

 Why A Rocha?

 It’s holistic.
 I can combine thorough research with theological reflection and on-the-ground conservation which blesses the local people.